shautvast/crudlang/README.md

     a + " " + b
 ```
 * get() is the entry point for http GET method calls, likewise for POST, PUT, DELETE, etc.

+ISSUES
+* Make everything an expression.
+If is a statement and so it can not be type checked
+* improve indenting
+* add an extra pass that creates a more IR-like representation (enum instead of bytes)
+  * easier debugging
+  * chunk debug to stdout can be removed